Search By First Name of the HOFers

 A rare combination of longevity and performance, he compiled over 2,300 games at his position—one of the highest totals of his era.
 In recognition of his impact, he was inducted into the National Baseball Hall of Fame in 1971 by the Veterans Committee.
 Beyond his playing days, Beckley continued to influence the game as a minor league manager and coach, leaving a legacy of excellence and reliability in baseball history.

-Beckley's Awards and Records
+Beckley's Awards and Honors

 - Pittsburgh Pirates Hall of Fame